 Under federal law, this information is considered directory information and does not require the written consent of a parent/eligible student to release.
-If you object to the release of directory information you must notify the principal or designee of the school, in writing, on TUSD Form 274, prior to October 1st, If Form 274 is not received by the other late, it will be assumed that there is no objection to releasing such information.
+If you object to the release of directory information you must notify the principal or designee of the school, in writing, on TUSD Form 274, prior to October 1st, If Form 274 is not received by Form 274, prior to October 1st, it will be assumed that there is no objection to releasing such information.
 This procedure shall be done annually.
 Pursuant to federal law, upon request, TUSD may disclose education records without prior parental/eligible student consent, to officials of another school district in which a student seeks or intends to enroll.
-For further information, contact the Pairsington Cofficiant the codes of when the various to TUSD.
+For further information, contact the Paissingle Official the code of when the contents of the TUSD.
 Principal's Office at the school where the student(s) attend in TUSD.